msink/kotlin-libui/README.md

 There still is wide area for kotlinization.

-If anyone have ideas how to make this more ideomatic - Issues and PullRequests are wellcome.
+If anyone have ideas how to make this more ideomatic - Issues and PullRequests are welcome.